Management Guide for Woodlot Owners

 Predicting defoliation

-You can predict next year’s level of defoliation by spongy moth caterpillars by counting the number of egg masses on your property.
-Egg masses are laid in August, but the best time to conduct a survey is after leaves have fallen.
+You can predict next year’s level of defoliation by spongy moth caterpillars by conducting a simply survey and counting the number of egg masses on your property.
+Survey instructions can be found here.

 Economic considerations